Greedysky/TTKMusicPlayer/README.md

 ### Attention: This software is only for learning and communication, the songs' and playlists' copyright belongs to each music platform.

 ## CI Status
- * Qt stable version be tested on Qt4.8.7 for windows-mingw 32bit
+ * Qt stable version is tested on Qt4.x for windows-mingw 32bit
- * Qt stable version be tested on Qt4.8.7 for ubuntu-linux-gcc 64bit
+ * Qt stable version is tested on Qt4.x for ubuntu-linux-gcc 64bit
- * Qt stable version be tested on Qt5.9.9 for ubuntu-linux-gcc 64bit
+ * Qt stable version is tested on Qt5.x for ubuntu-linux-gcc 64bit
- * Qt stable version be tested on Qt5.x for windows-mingw 32bit
+ * Qt stable version is tested on Qt5.x for windows-mingw 32bit

 | Platform | Qt & Compiler           | Status                                                                 |
 | :---:    | :---:                   | :---:                                                                  |